Arabization: Arabization in Syria

+De-Arabization

+In the modern era, de-Arabization can refer to government policies which aim to reverse Arabization, such as the reversal of the Arabization of Kurds in northern Iraq and Mizrahi Jews in Israel.

-Historic reversions
+Historic reversions of Arabization

-Invasion of Malta (1091)

-The invaders besieged Medina (modern Mdina), the main settlement on the island, but the inhabitants managed to negotiate peace terms.
-The Muslims freed Christian captives, swore an oath of loyalty to Roger and paid him an annual tribute.
-Roger's army then sacked Gozo and returned to Sicily with the freed captives.

-The attack did not bring about any major political change, but it paved the way for the re-Christianization of Malta, which began in 1127.
-Over the centuries, the invasion of 1091 was romanticized as the liberation of Christian Malta from oppressive Muslim rule, and a number of traditions and legends arose from it, such as the unlikely claim that Count Roger gave his colours red and white to the Maltese as their national colours.
+Norman conquest of southern Italy (999–1139)

+The Muslim conquest of Sicily lasted from 827 until 902 when the Emirate of Sicily was established.
+It was marked by an Arab–Byzantine culture.
+Sicily in turn was then subjected to the Norman conquest of southern Italy from 999 to 1139.
+The Arab identity of Sicily came to an end latest by the mid-13th century.

-Reconquista (1212-1492)
+Reconquista (1212–1492)

 The Reconquista in the Iberian Peninsula is the most notable example of a historic reversion of Arabization.
-The process of Arabization and Islamization was reversed as the mostly Christian kingdoms in the north of the peninsula conquered Toledo in 1212 and Cordoba in 1236.
-As Granada was conquered in January 1492 also the last remaining Emirate on the Peninsula was conquered.
-The re-conquered territories later were Romanized and Christianized, although the culture, languages and religious traditions imposed differed from those of the previous Visigothic kingdom.
+The process of Arabization and Islamization was reversed as the mostly Christian kingdoms in the north of the peninsula conquered Toledo in 1085 and Cordoba in 1236.
+Granada, the last remaining emirate on the peninsula, was conquered in January 1492.
+The re-conquered territories were Hispanicized and Christianized, although the culture, languages and religious traditions imposed differed from those of the previous Visigothic kingdom.